 Poverty in the United States

-As stated above, poverty is a relative concept.
-What represents a minimum living standard in one country, would not represent a minimum living standard in another.
 The United States tries to deal with the problem of relativity the best it can.
 The government, through the Department of Agriculture, has developed tool called the poverty line to measure poverty in the United States.
 The Department of Agriculture bases their estimates on the assumption that poor families spend one-third of their incomes on food.
 Each year it calculates the minimum food budget for a family of four for one week and then multiplies it by 52 for the weeks of the year, and then triples that figure to get the official poverty line.
 Click on the link below to access statistics from the US Census Bureau on the poverty guidelines.

 Once the poverty line has been established, then the poverty rate can be found by dividing the number of poor people by the number of people in the country.
 The poverty rate declined during the 1960’s and 1970’s but went back up during the recessions of the 1980’s and early 1990’s.
 Since the economic crisis of 2008 began, poverty rates have increased to record numbers.
 Click on the link below for information about poverty in the United States.